Judy's Book: Collapse

-The company changed focus in 2006 when the original business model looked to be failing.
+The company changed focus in 2006 when it appeared that its original business model was failing.
 The company moved towards the shopping angle and local deals.
-After burning through $10.5M in capital that was raised over the three years of its operation, and unable to generate enough revenue to keep the website afloat, the company began looking for a new buyer.
+However, after burning through $10.5M in capital that had been raised over the three years of its operation, and unable to generate enough revenue to keep the website afloat, the company began looking for a new buyer.
 The CEO announced the company would be shutting down operations in October 2007.

 Change of ownership and management

 In October 2008, nearly one year from the day Judy's Book laid off nearly all of its staff and was declared "deadpooled", Seattle-based angel investors Geoff Entress Madrona Venture Group, David Niu (founder of BuddyTV) and Andy Liu (CEO of BuddyTV) bought the company from the original founders, Andy and Chris.
 The group are currently working together on another venture capital, Founders Co-op.
 However, in an interview with one of the owners, Andy Liu noted that the purchase of Judy's Book took place before they invested in the Internet incubator, Founders Co-op.
 While none of the investors were willing to reveal how much was paid in its acquisition, it is assumed to be far less than the $10.5M the original founders had put in the start-up.
 The website is currently led by General Manager, Ali Alami.

-In June 2012, the new management of Judy's Book, Ali Alami, launched KidScore which is an out of glance measure of a locations friendliness towards children.
+In June 2012, the new management of Judy's Book, Ali Alami, launched KidScore which is an out-of-glance measure of a location's friendliness towards children.